Connor-McCartney/Connor-McCartney.github.io/_pages/misc/randomerrors.md

 <br>

-Ever encounter some error that you know you've seen before but you forgot what you did?
+Ever encounter some error that you know you've seen before but you forgot how past you fixed it?

 Yeah that's what I'm gonna try use this page for....